-6 Reasons Your Customers Should Be Thankful
+6 Reasons Your Customers Should Be Thankful This Thanksgiving

 The customer experience journey is filled with pain points, and many of them are known to the companies providing them.
 Technology is filled with “known errors” or software bugs that persist for way too long.
 Companies that allow these poor experiences to persist put undue pressure on their customers – and service agents – to identify their own workarounds.
 And yet fixing these pain points is often the quickest way to improve the overall experience.
 At Discover, my digital team helped the company win its first J.D.
 Power Award for customer satisfaction by identifying and fixing dozens of errors and pain points on the website, the largest customer interaction channel.

 When companies are siloed internally, the customer experience is almost always affected externally.
 This is because everyone is so busy managing their own small portion of the customer journey, there’s no one looking at the entirety of the experience.
 The connection between multiple experiences is often a source of customer pain points, because the “handoff” isn’t smooth.
 A classic example of this is a software update that adds new features but creates several “bugs” in the process.
 When silos are broken, the overall experience flourishes.
 Take Amazon, for example.
 It’s not just one of the search, recommendation, ordering, shipping and returns processes that work well; they all work flawlessly – together.

 When customers are loyal to a particular brand, they expect that loyalty to be returned.
 That doesn’t necessarily require a traditional loyalty program though; sometimes all it takes is engaging with a customer’s tweet, or sending a hand-written thank-you card.
 Customers want to feel special, valued and appreciated by the companies with which they do business.
 The companies that do this well have customers for life, and even better, ambassadors who willingly provide word-of-mouth marketing by telling their friends and sharing their positive experiences on social media.